Keto Avocado Smoothie Bowl

 What Berries to Use In this Recipe?

-Blackberries, blueberries, raspberries, and strawberries are all great choices – none have more than 8-10 grams of carbs per 100 grams.
-I prefer frozen because they make the bowl cold and thick, almost like ice cream.
+Blackberries, blueberries, raspberries, and strawberries all work.
+None have more than 8-10 grams of carbs per 100 grams.
+I prefer frozen because they make everything cold and thick, almost like eating soft serve with a spoon.

-You can also swap in other greens like kale, Swiss chard, cucumber, zucchini, or celery for variety.
+I sometimes swap in other greens like kale, Swiss chard, cucumber, zucchini, or celery for variety.
+The base recipe stays the same, just switch what goes into the blender.

 Milk Options